We have placed on-campus courses into three categories:

 It remains our goal to maximize the number of fully in-person courses while providing a safe learning and teaching environment.

-Please note that all decisions on course modality and location are subject to change.
+All decisions on course modality and location are subject to change.

 Courses in our fully online programs will continue without modifications.

-All courses will have virtual components and are being created to function seamlessly in the event a student or faculty may need to be quarantined or isolated and/or there is a need to move to a fully virtual format.
+All courses will have virtual components and are created to function seamlessly in the event a student or faculty member may need to be quarantined or isolated and/or there is a need to move to a fully virtual format.

 - Each learning space will be equipped with a Swivl + iPad for Zoom.